Option pricing in exponential L\'evy models with transaction costs: The model

-\end{definition} We say that a portfolio is solvent if the portfolio's wealth $\mathcal{W}_t$ is greater than a fixed constant $-C$, with $C\geq0$ for all $t \in [t_0,T]$, that may depend on the initial wealth and on the parameters in (\ref{porfolio_dynamics}).
-This constant may be interpreted as the \emph{credit availability} of the investor. \begin{definition} We define the \textbf{solvency region}:
+\end{definition} We say that a portfolio is solvent at time $t$ if the portfolio's wealth $ \mathcal{W}^{\pi}_t $ is bigger than a fixed constant $-C$, with $C \geq 0$.
+This constant may depend on the initial wealth and on the parameters in (\ref{porfolio_dynamics}).
+It can be interpreted as the \textbf{credit availability} of the investor. \begin{definition} The \textbf{solvency region} is defined as:

-\end{definition} As long as we describe the underlying stock as a process with jumps, we cannot guarantee that the portfolio stays solvent for all $t \in [t_0,T]$.
-Holding short positions, it is possible that a sudden increase in the value of the stock can cause the total wealth to jump instantaneously out of the solvency region.
+\end{definition} Since the underlying stock follows a process with jumps, it is not guaranteed that the portfolio stays solvent for all $t \in [t_0,T]$.
+When holding short positions, it is possible that a sudden increase in the stock price causes the total wealth to jump out of the solvency region.
 The same can happen with a downward jump when the investor is long in stocks and negative in cash.
-The sudden decrease of the stock's price makes him unable to pay his debts.
-If the investor goes bankrupt, there are no trading strategies to save him. \begin{definition} We define the first \textbf{exit time} from the solvency region as
+An immediate decrease in the stock price would make him unable to pay the debts.
+If the investor goes bankrupt, there are no trading strategies to save him. \begin{definition} The first \textbf{exit time} from the solvency region is defined as: